parsokev/Graph_UI/README.md

 This allows for the generation of an application executable that is compatible with the local machine's OS.

-## Setting Up the Project Build Path
+## Setting Up the Project Build

 Regardless of which IDE is utilized to build the program, the program was developed with the intention of using two key build paths that are dependent on the user's intended use for the program.

-The program offers the option for the user to either:
+### Building the Project for Local Development and Execution

-1. Build the program to run locally for debugging/testing/modification purposes when using the preset configurations for either **'Debug'**
-   **or 'RelWithDebInfo' (Release With Debug Info)**
+If intending to build the program to run locally for debugging/testing/modification purposes, the program is intended to be built under the CMake build types of either **'Debug' or 'RelWithDebInfo' (Release With Debug Info)**.

-    For use of the program under these conditions, the build path **must adhere to the following relative path from the root directory**:
+For use of the program under these conditions, the **build path must adhere to the following relative path from the root directory**:

 ```
 <repo-root-directory>\build\<your-configuration-name-here>
 ```

+CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path follows the above path***
+***and the CMake Build Type is either 'Debug' or 'RelWithDebugInfo'(Release with Debug Information)*** if wishing to build for local usage purposes

 > [!NOTE]
-> CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path follows the path above and
-> the CMake Build Type is either 'Debug' or 'RelWithDebugInfo'(Release with Debug Information) and NOT 'Release' if wishing to build for local usage purposes***
->
->
 > The [build directory](./build) within the repo was intentionally left empty to provide expected location of build directory within the path represented above.
 > The repository tree should follow the below image (some directories are not shown in image)

 > ![Image of Hierarchy](./ui_images/rough-directory-tree.png)

+### Building the Project for Application Deployment

-2. Build the program to be deployed to specific directory as a stand-alone application executable that can be run without the IDE using the preset configuration for **'Release' exclusively**
+The program provides the option to deployed as a stand-alone application executable (can be run on devices with same OS and architecture without requiring the installation of the IDE/toolchain used to build it).

+If intending to build the program for deployment, the program is intended to built using the preset configuration for **'Release' exclusively**

 For use of the program under these conditions, the build path **must adhere to the following relative path from the root directory**:

 ```
 <repo-root-directory>\<deployed-app-directory-here>